romeok1f/asm/readme.txt

 asmFish is known to have problems in the fritz15 gui, while it plays much better in the fritz11 gui.
 Any help with this issue would be appreciated.

+2016-07-02:
+  - add numa awareness
+    - each numa node gets its own cmh table
+    - see function ThreadIdxToNode in Thread.asm for thread to node allocation
+    - code should also work on older windows systems with out the numa functions
+    - this code is currently untested on numa systems
+  - fixed bug in wdl tablebase filtering
+  - added debug compile
+  - added hard exits when a critical OS function fails
+  - created threads get 0.5 MB of commited stack space to combat a strange bug in XP

 2016-06-25:
   - attempt to make asmFish functionally identical to c++ masterFish without piecelists
     - castling is now encoded as kingXrook